Dickinson-COMP-491-492/website/docs/assignments/WA01-BlogPostDraft.md

   - Your post must do more than summarize the content of the sources.
 - include numerous specific details drawn from multiple sources including some not assigned for this course.
   - These sources must be reputable and may include news articles, opinion pieces, other blogs, videos, formal academic sources, etc. They may include sources assigned in other courses.
-  - When details are drawn from a source, a contextual link should be included within the text.
-See the posts in the [Science + Tech section of The Conversation](https://theconversation.com/us/technology) for examples.
+  - When details or support are drawn from a source, a clickable _contextualized link_ that takes the reader to the source should be included within the text.
+See the posts in the [Science + Tech section of The Conversation](https://theconversation.com/us/technology) for examples of how this looks.
+    - In particular, note that all links appear as words within the text (i.e. _contextualized_) and there is no "References" or "Citations" section in the posts.
 - be of an appropriate length.
 You should target 800-1200 words (1.5-2.5 single spaced pages).
   - There will be some leeway for *slightly* longer posts if the writing is concise and compelling.
 - be grammatically correct.